Canon imagePROGRAF iPF Hardware Error 03130031-2F4E

-Hardware error 03130031-2F4E can also be accompanied with 2F4D or 2F4F.
+Hardware error 03130031-2F4E can also be accompanied by 2F4D or 2F4F.
 All 3 codes relate to the print head (or heads).
 This error code (and it's partners) have been known to be an easy (and many times, free) fix, so don't freak out yet.
 Breathe deeply, in through the nose, out through the mouth...
 Now, let's fix this printer, shall we?

-The 2F4E is a VHT leak detection error of the RIGHT print head, and is triggered when print head conditions fall outside of normal operating ranges.
+The 2F4E is a VHT leak detection error of the RIGHT print head and is triggered when print head conditions fall outside of normal operating ranges.

 Though this particular error code only applies to the right side print head, the same action should be taken for both heads in models that feature 2 print heads.
 I know what you're thinking, and you're right...
 It does cost more to replace both print heads at the same time, but it can save future headaches and major slowdowns.
 Plus the manufacturer (Canon) says its a recommended best practice, and that's not just so they can line their pockets with extra cash.
 Following recommendations can prevent wasted supplies and overspending.
 Repairs and replacements have a tendency to use excessive ink and maintenance cartridge capacity.
-Your can reduce that risk by playing it safe up front.
+You can reduce that risk by playing it safe upfront.

 To help you save a little cash, we offer a coupon to those that buy 2 print heads at the same time.
 Get the coupon by filling in the form below.